-How to import wine to China?
+How to export wine to China?
 The complete Guide

 1) Wine import regulations in China

 « It is important to study local regulations and standards well ahead of time before starting to export consumable goods to China »

 You must ensure that you are in full compliance with the strict national regulations required by the Chinese authorities regarding food products, including wine.
 In addition, you must follow the GB standards (Guobiao standards) which are often derived from the standards applied in Western countries (not sure of the meaning), which ensure that the products consumed do not represent any danger.

 On the other hand, standards are frequently updated, so be sure to check in the right place and be up-to-date on the information you’ ll find.

 1.1) Standards from AQSIQ (General Administration of Quality Supervision, Inspection and Quarantine of the Republic of China)